CHTC/chtc-website-source/r-build.md

 ```
 {.term}

-The output of the above command should match the version number that you want to be using!
+The output of the above command should match the version number that you just installed!

 ## 4. Install Packages

-After your R compilations completed, if any additional R packages are required for your work,
+After your R compilation has completed, if any additional R packages are required for your work,
 please follow the steps in our [R Jobs](http://chtc.cs.wisc.edu/r-jobs.shtml) guide
-starting with the `export` commands shown in step 1.B.1.
+starting with the `export` commands shown in step
+[1.B.1](http://chtc.cs.wisc.edu/r-jobs.shtml#b.-install-the-packages).
 After creating a compressed tar
 archive of your `packages` directory return the the next steps in this guide.

 ## 5. Create A Portable Copy of Your R Installation